-Students receiving an associate degree in criminal justice should understand each of the three main components of the criminal justice system and their interrelationships.
+Students receiving an associate degree in Criminal Justice should understand the three main components of the criminal justice system and their interrelationships.

-The Associate in Science degree in Criminal Justice prepares students for entry-level positions in criminal justice or for study at the baccalaureate level.
+The associate in science degree in Criminal Justice prepares students for entry-level positions in criminal justice or study at the baccalaureate level.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)

 (13 of these credits are included in the REQUIREMENTS FOR THE MAJOR)

 (See description of General Education in this bulletin.)